saraidery/fragmentino/docs/user_guide.rst

 	f.add_H_to_capped_bonds()
 	f.store_fragments("dna_strand")

 This will result in addition of H atoms along the bond that was capped.
+The class also allows for

+1. Finding the central fragment
+2. Swapping the order of two fragments
+3. Grouping fragments by size

+In the following example, the central fragment is found and set as the first fragment.
+Fragments of equal size are then grouped, before the fragments are written to file.

 .. code-block:: python